 (c) any other person who the chief executive officer thinks is fit to be appointed as an escort or supervisor.

-[Regulation 54I inserted in Gazette 3 Apr 2007 p.
+[Regulation 54I inserted: Gazette 3 Apr 2007 p.
 1499.]

 54J.
 Restrictions on giving absence permits

 The chief executive officer shall not give an absence permit to a prisoner unless he or she is satisfied that the prisoner will, at all times that the prisoner is absent from prison under the permit, comply with every condition of the permit.